Inside: Poetry books for kids are magical to have on your bookshelves, and these are some of our very favorites. Check them out!

 Poetry Books for Kids Your Family Will Love Year Round!

-It’s April once again, and that means poetry books for kids are all the rage.
+It’s April once again, and that means poetry books are all the rage.
 Why?
 Because it happens to be one of my favorite times of the year: National Poetry Month!

-Let’s be honest: I’m far from an expert on poetry books for kids.
+Let’s be honest: I’m far from an expert on children’s poetry.
 I’m not super well versed in the form, and though sometimes I “get it,” other times, I simply don’t.

 That being said, I do find magic in poetry, even the poems that don’t resonate as much as others.
 And that’s actually the beauty of poetry.
 It’s free, it’s personal, and it allows each and every one of us to take something different from a given verse.